ArtemUstinov/iTunesMusicApp/README.md

 # iTunesMusicApp

-Own application created in the likeness of iTunes.
+My own application created in the likeness of iTunes.

 Link to API - [iTunes API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/)

 ##### The application has two screens connected to each other:
 1) Library media screen - responsible for the library of selected tracks.
-2) Search screen - responsible for searching for tracks in iTunes
+2) Search screen - processing searches for specific tracks in iTunes.

-From each screen you can switch to a player that can rewind a track, adjust the sound volume, put tracks and pause them.
+From each screen you can switch to a player that can rewind, change, and pause tracks as well as adjust the sound volume.

-You can also minimize the player and while listening to music look for the track we need.
+You can also minimize the player and while listening to music look for the track you need.

 ###### Media library screen:
-- Start button for the first track player
+- Play button for the first track
-- Button to sort the sheet by date and alphabet
+- Button to sort the playlist by date and alphabet

 ###### Search screen:
-- Has a search term
+- Has a search tool
 - Button for adding a track to favorites

 ***
-#### In general, this is a very simple and convenient gadget created according to the canons of Apple in the style of iTunes :)
+#### In general, this is simple and convenient app designed in accordance with'Human Interface Guidelines' by Apple and iTunes style in particular:)

 Screen of App: